‘Good Night, and Good Luck’ revisits history and is set to make some on Saturday. Here’s how to watch

 During the McCarthy era, the senator used the country’s fear of the spread of communism to label political foes in government, education and entertainment as communists or communist sympathizers.

-“Good Night, and Good Luck” “reminds people that we have been through difficult times, challenging times and that we survived it as a country,” Clooney said.
+The issues explored in “Good Night, and Good Luck” remind “people that we have been through difficult times, challenging times and that we survived it as a country,” Clooney said.

 “We do find our better angels along the way,” he added.
 “It takes a minute.”